A Game 7 is one of the rarest treats in sports, especially when it happens in the World Series.

 Nov.
 1, 2017 -- Astros 5, Dodgers 1

 After a hard-fought and thrilling six games, the Astros clinched their first championship in Game 7.
-Houston got out to an early 5-0 lead, highlighted by Series MVP George Springer's two-run home run off Yu Darvish in the second.
+Houston got out to an early 5-0 lead, highlighted by Series MVP George Springer's two-run homer off Yu Darvish in the second inning.
 Springer became the first player to homer in four consecutive games of the same World Series.

 Nov.
 2, 2016 -- Cubs 8, Indians 7 (10)

 Chicago led by scores of 5-1 and 6-3, but Cleveland kept battling back.
-Rajai Davis' game-tying two-run homer in the eighth inning for the Tribe will go down in World Series lore, but it was Benjamin Zobrist who made himself a Cubs legend, hitting a go-ahead double in the 10th inning to help put their 108-year title drought to rest.
+Rajai Davis' game-tying two-run homer for the Tribe off Aroldis Chapman in the eighth inning will go down in World Series lore, but it was Ben Zobrist who made himself a Cubs legend, hitting a go-ahead double in the 10th inning to help put their 108-year title drought to rest.

 Oct.
 29, 2014 -- Giants 3, Royals 2

-Madison Bumgarner delivered a pitching performance for the ages, throwing five shutout innings in relief, on two days' rest, to clinch the Giants' third championship in five seasons.
-He protected a one-run lead the entire time, the longest save in postseason history, en route to winning Series MVP.
+Madison Bumgarner delivered a pitching performance for the ages in Game 7, throwing five shutout innings in relief on two days' rest to clinch the Giants' third championship in five seasons.
+Bumgarner protected a one-run lead the entire time, the longest save in postseason history, en route to winning Series MVP.